JHWebDeveloper/Able2-public-resources/README.md

 This repo does not contain source code.
 It is intended to host Able2 public releases and JSON.

+## [Unreleased][2.1.2] - TBD

+### Added
+- Added $s token for file and batch names.
+Can be used for inserting batch size ('Video $n of $s' ---> 'Video 1 of 10', 'Video 2 of 10', 'Video 3 of 10'...)

+### Changed
+- Duplicate filenames now follow the "1 of 1" pattern instead of just a single digit.

+### Fixed
+- Duplicates filename numbering no longer adds characters to filename beyond max character length.
+If filename is nearing 255 characters, enough characters will be deleted to make room for numbering concatenation.

 ## [2.1.1] - 9.3.2020

 ### Added